rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 A router is available during classes.

 ### PRODUCT 1 - Configured devices

+MAKE FOR SALE: A Raspberry Pi custom-configured with Raspbian Jessie, our utilities, and whatever else you want.
+Save time.
+Includes diagnostic

 0. Assemble an SD card containing the latest Raspbian operating system
 0. SSH into a Pi without additional monitor and keyboard